UPDATED! Universal Studios Japan (USJ): The Ultimate Guide (2023 Edition)

 With the Express Pass you're pretty much guaranteed to try the rides you want, skip the queues significantly, have plenty of time to try plenty of other rides and still be able to take a leisurely lunch break in the middle.

 There are several different Express Passes available.
-Here's a breakdown of the different types so you can choose the best one(s) for you.
+Here's a breakdown of the different types so you can choose the best one(s) for your visit.

 TICKET TYPE